jordanbleu/story-mangler/ManglerDb/readme.md

 * Open the `database` window View > Tool Windows > Database
 * Click the plus / Connect to database
   * Add datasource manually
-  * For datasource, select mysql
+  * For datasource, select mongodb
-  * For server host, leave as localhost
-  * For the port, type `3306`
+  * Leave default server host / port
   * username is `root`, password is `password`
   * database is 'manglerDb'